HomeInjury, wounds, falls, and trauma

 Frequently asked questions

-My rabbit fell but seems fine — do I still call a vet?
+My rabbit fell but seems fine.
+Do I call?

 Related emergency guides